microsoft/vscode-docs/docs/languages/javascript.md

 ### Debug Server Side

 Debug Node.js in VS Code using the built-in debugger.
-Setup is easy and you can read a walk-through for Node.js debugging [here](/docs/runtimes/nodejs.md#debugging-your-express-application).
+Setup is easy and you can read a tutorial for Node.js debugging [here](/docs/nodejs/nodejs-tutorial.md#debugging-your-express-application).

 ![debug data inspection](images/javascript/debug_data_inspection.gif)